 Iowa law requires that all children attend school regularly.
 Every day at school is important.
-Just as it is important for parents to be present at their job each day, effort to be at school each day is also essential.
-Please refer to school board policy 501-9 excused absences for questions regarding excused or unexcused absences
+Just as it is important for parents to work at their job each day, work at school each day is also important.
+Building principals will notify families by letter when absences have gone beyond seven (Level 1), 10 (Level 2), and 15 (Level 3) days in a school year.